qdonohue/substack-mcp-snowflake-server/README.md

 ---

 ## Overview
-A Model Context Protocol (MCP) server implementation that provides database interaction with Snowflake.
+A Model Context Protocol (MCP) server implementation that provides secure, read-only database interaction with Snowflake using SSO/Okta authentication.
 This server enables running SQL queries via tools and exposes data insights and schema context as resources.

 ---